 Sales of substantial amounts of the ADSs in the public market after the completion of this offering, or the perception that these sales could occur, could adversely affect the market price of the ADSs and could materially impair our ability to raise capital through equity offerings in the future.
 The ADSs sold in this offering will be freely tradable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, and shares held by our existing shareholders may also be sold in the public market in the future subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lock-up agreements.
-There will be ADSs (equivalent to Class A ordinary shares) outstanding immediately after this offering, or Class A ordinary shares) if the underwriters exercise their option to ADSs (equivalent to purchase additional ADSs in full.
+There will be 10,000,000 ADSs (equivalent to 150,000,000 Class A ordinary shares) outstanding immediately after this offering, or 11,500,000 ADSs (equivalent to 172,500,000 Class A ordinary shares) if the underwriters exercise their option to purchase additional ADSs in full.
 In connection with this offering, we, our officers and directors have agreed not to sell any ordinary shares or ADSs for 180 days after the date of this prospectus without the prior written consent of the underwriters, subject to certain exceptions.
 However, the underwriters may release these securities from these restrictions at any time, subject to applicable regulations of the Financial Industry Regulatory Authority, Inc. We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of the ADSs.
 See "Underwriting" and "Shares Eligible for Future Sale" for a more detailed description of the restrictions on selling our securities after this offering.